 Silver Springs, Ichetucknee River, Rainbow River & Homosassa Springs

-Florida SPRINGSWATCH is a volunteer citizen springs monitoring program initiated at local springs with grant funding from the Protect Florida Springs Tag Grant Program.
+Florida SPRINGSWATCH is a volunteer citizen springs monitoring program initiated at local springs with partial grant funding from the Protect Florida Springs Tag Grant Program.
 This program facilitates "hands-on" citizen participation in the management of Florida’s springs by conducting monthly monitoring activities.
 Coordinated through the Howard T. Odum Florida Springs Institute, the SPRINGSWATCH program is now active at spring systems along the Silver, Ichetucknee, Rainbow and Homosassa rivers.